ryndubei/microksp/README.md

 Setup
 -----

 $XDG_DATA_HOME/microksp (.local/share/microksp on Linux) should contain atmosphere data files <planet (lowercase)>_atmosphere.txt for air resistance on the planet to be taken into account.
 An example file already exists for Kerbin: see the atmosphere directory.
 In the file, each line should contain "<altitude>m <temperature>K <pressure>P".
+If there is no atmosphere file for a planet, the planet will have no atmosphere.

 Controls
 --------